 (I also used to absolutely love listening to Tom Petty’s Buried Treasure, and still do at times, but I invariably find it too sad hearing him affectionately introducing the amazing, eclectic tunes he would regularly play.
-I miss Tom Petty).
+I really miss Tom Petty).

-I realize that’s not exactly everything, but it covers a decent amount.
+I realize that’s not exactly everything, but it covers a pretty decent amount.
 Really, I’d say it’s about all I ever need.
 Well, except for one category: ZYDECO!

 Zydeco as a music genre evolved from French Creoles out of southwest Louisiana and blends blues and R&B with music indigenous to native Louisianans.
 It seems it first became recognized beyond regionally with the emergence of Zydeco pioneer Clifton Chenier in the mid-1950’s.
-Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
-Many, many Zydeco acts materialized in Chenier’s wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as C.J.
+Chenier, who would become known as The King of Zydeco, enjoyed a long career as Zydeco’s first-generation ambassador, capped by his Grammy award in 1983 for the album I’m Here along with his Red Hot Louisiana Band.
+Many, many Zydeco acts materialized in Chenier’s impressive wake: Boozoo Chavis, Rockin’ Dopsie & The Zydeco Twisters, BeauSoleil, Queen Ida, Terrence Simien & The Mallet Playboys, Geno Delafose & French Rockin’ Boogie, Beau Jocque & The Zydeco Hi-Rollers, Chris Ardoin & Double Clutchin’, Zachary Richard, Rosie Ledet, Chubby Carrier & The Bayou Swamp Band, Nathan & The Zydeco Cha-Chas, Amanda Shaw & The Cute Guys, just to name some, as well as the imposing C.J.
 Chenier, who inherited both his dad’s accordion and his Red Hot Louisiana Band after Clifton died in 1987.

 ²This is how I feel about Zydeco music: “How could anybody not like you?”